AmauryD/fastest-validator-decorators/MIGRATING.md

 - applies `{ type: "number" }`

-## Schema option is now an object.
+## Schema first option is now an object.

 For better readability the first option to the @Schema decorator is an object.